jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   Supports the following settings:

-  - `eslint_binary`: uses the same executable as ESLint diagnostics.
+  - `eslint_binary` and `eslint_args`: applies the same settings as ESLint diagnostics.

-    Note that `eslint` will add a noticeable delay to each code action, so I recommend using `eslint_d` if at all possible.
+    Note that `eslint` will add a noticeable delay to each code action, so I recommend using `eslint_d` if at all possible if you plan on using code actions.

   - `eslint_enable_disable_comments`: enables ESLint code actions to disable the violated rule for the current line / file.
 Set to `true` by default.